kubeshop/kusk-gateway/docs/cli/generate-cmd.md

 the upstream service, namespace and port to the flag values passed in respectively and set the rest of the settings to defaults.
 This is enough to get you started.

-If the `x-kusk` extension is already present, it will override the the upstream service, namespace and port to the flag values passed in respectively and leave the rest of the settings as they are.
+If the `x-kusk` extension is already present, it will override the upstream service, namespace and port to the flag values passed in respectively and leave the rest of the settings as they are.

 You must specify the name of the envoyfleet you wish to use to expose your API.
 This is because Kusk Gateway could be managing more than one.